vmware/build-tools-for-vmware-aria/mkdocs/assets/docs/mvn/push-content.md

 #### Overview

-Maven goal for packaging and deploying all local content to target environment.
+Maven goal for packaging and deploying all local content from `./src` folder to the remote server.

 #### Usage